 If you currently have access to this platform, log on and click on ‘My Workspaces’, then ‘Find a Workspace’ and search for ‘National Patient Deterioration Forum’.
 Once access is granted, click on the ‘COVID 19 Virtual Ward Toolkit’.

 For those not on FutureNHS, you can register if you have an NHS email address.
-Register for an account here (using your NHS email address) and request access to the National Patient Deterioration Forum.
-Once access is granted, click on the link in the forum for COVID 19 Virtual Ward Toolkit.
+Register for a Future NHS account here (using your NHS email address) and request access to the National Patient Deterioration Forum.

 Get in touch

-For more information about COVID oximetry@home and the support available from the West of England AHSN, please email Nathalie Delaney at firstname.lastname@example.org.
+For more information, and to discuss the support available from the West of England AHSN, please contact us.